Skip to main content

 Maultaschen

-Swabian filled pasta pockets (German ravioli) stuffed with minced meat, spinach, breadcrumbs, and herbs.
-Served in broth, pan-fried with butter, or in potato salad.
+Swabian pasta pockets, sometimes called German ravioli, filled with minced meat, spinach, breadcrumbs, and herbs.
+Served floating in broth, pan-fried in butter, or sliced into potato salad.

 Kartoffelpuffer